Wellington station (MBTA): Development

 Based on this study, the city of Medford continued to pursue development at Wellington.
 The preferred alternative in the 1981 Final Environmental Impact Statement included a parking garage built above the carhouse and rail yard, additional parking and a retail mall between the yard and Route 28, hotel and office space over the original parking lots, and condominiums and elderly housing northeast of the 16/28 intersection.
 Route 16 would have been placed in an underpass at the intersection, the ramps from 16 to the station parking improved, and a full park built along the riverfront.

 However, the planned developments were only partially built, and none of the planned interchange improvements came to fruition.
 The first new construction was several office buildings in the northeast parcel in the early 1990s, followed by the Wellington Garage west of the rail yard in 1997.
 The MBTA agreed to lease 950 spaces of the 1350-space, 9-level garage for 15 years, after which the MBTA took ownership of 600 of the spaces and the remainder reverted to the developer.
 The Station Landing complex, envisioned as new urbanist transit-oriented development, was constructed over much of that time period, finishing around 2012.
 The project included 600 condominiums in a 12-story complex, 125,000 sqft of retail space (with the possibility of over 1 million square feet at full build), and an expansion of the garage to 1900 spaces.

 Some of the property fronting the Mystic River has been turned into parkland; the first three of four stages of the 1.3 mi Wellington Greenway opened in November 2012.
 The trail, funded by the Massachusetts Environmental Trust and developers Preotle, Lane & Associates, runs partially along the embankment of the Haverhill Line's former Mystic River drawbridge.

 In September 2022, the city requested proposals for development on two sites at the station: a 17.3 acres parcel over the yard, station, and Orange Line tracks; and a 10.75 acres parcel over the station parking lots.
 The development would have to accommodate an MBTA electric bus garage, which is expected to replace the existing Fellsway Garage by 2029.
 Eight developers submitted proposals.
+In August 2025, the MBTA purchased a different site in Medford for the garage, citing difficulties with integrating the garage into the development.